tn-aixpa/rs-deforestation/docs/howto/download.md

 ## 2. Log the Shape artifact

-<p align="justify">Log the shape file 'bosco' which can be downloaded from the [WebGIS Portal](https://webgis.provincia.tn.it/) confine del bosco layer or from https://siatservices.provincia.tn.it/idt/vector/p_TN_3d0874bc-7b9e-4c95-b885-0f7c610b08fa.zip.
+<p align="justify">Log the shape file 'bosco' which can be downloaded from the <a href="https://webgis.provincia.tn.it/">WebGIS Portal</a> confine del bosco layer or directly using <a href="https://siatservices.provincia.tn.it/idt/vector/p_TN_3d0874bc-7b9e-4c95-b885-0f7c610b08fa.zip">link</a> to zip file.
 Unzip the files in a folder named 'bosco' and then log it</p>

 ```python
 artifact_name='bosco'